logan-tm/nodejs-collection/1-rest-apis/README.md

 ## What is the goal?

-To explore REST API libraries, look over middlewares, and get a service running in Node with best practices in mind.
+To explore REST API libraries, look over middlewares, and get a service running in Node with some best practices in mind.
+However, most features I would otherwise implement (such as logging, error structure, and pm2) are out of scope unless a framework brings in similar features to be compared.

 ## What am I looking for?